-Water Use Efficiency is a measure of how much water is used by customers and other authorized uses compared to the quantity of water produced (pumped from wells).
+Water Use Efficiency (WUE) is a measure of how much water is used by customers and other authorized uses compared to the quantity of water produced (pumped from wells).
 The difference between these two figures is the water lost through distribution system leakage (DSL).
 Water systems are asked to set goals for percent DSL (supply side efficiency) and for customer water use (demand side), and to work to accomplish those goals.
-Cascadia has not yet set new goals for this system since we acquired it in August 2022.
-In 2022 DSL was 0.6 percent, and the 3-year rolling average is 2.4 percent.
+On the supply side, our current goals are to reduce DSL below 9% percent by 2027.
+In 2022 DSL was 15.4 percent, and our 3-year rolling average is 12.8 percent.